Kuldeep200/Credit_Risk_Analysis/README.md

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)
 Summary:

-There is a summary of the results (2 pt)
-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)
+In the high-risk loan class, all the machine learning models had low precision scores as a function of accurately predicting positives.
+In the balanced accuracy score, the undersampling model had the lowest score and the AdaBoost classifier had a high score.